 Otherwise, life in the city center feels like "The Princess and the Pea."
 Prices here are out of this world compared to Germany—and that’s without compromising on quality.

-The only downside: once it gets dark, it's not advisable to walk around most areas here.
-However, there are plenty of Ubers available, which are safe as long as you order them via the app.
+The only downside: Once it gets dark, you shouldn't walk around here in most areas.
+But there are plenty of Ubers available, and as long as you order them through the app, they're safe.

-By the way, until I found out that Uber drivers rate me just as I rate them, I thought I was the best Uber customer you could imagine.
-Always starting with a cheerful “How are you?”, asking how business is going, and leaving a tip—here’s the sobering reality:
+By the way, until I found out that Uber drivers rate me just as I rate them, I thought I was the best Uber customer imaginable.
+I always start with a cheerful “How are you?”, ask how business is going, and tip generously—but here’s the sobering reality:

 4.44 out of 5 …